-If you do not have any prior knowledge of the problem use only the keyword max\num\runs and set it to the highest value you can wait for.
-If you have some knowledge about what the minimum attainable cost is or there is some cost threshold you need to achieve, you might want to set the target\cost. max\num\runs\without\better\params is useful if you want to let the optimization algorithm run as long as it needs until there is a good chance the global optimum has been found.
+If you do not have any prior knowledge of the problem use only the keyword max_num_runs or max_duration and set it to the highest value you can wait for.
+If you have some knowledge about what the minimum attainable cost is or if there is some cost threshold you need to achieve, you might want to set the target_cost. max_num_runs_without_better_params is useful if you want to let the optimization algorithm run as long as it needs until there is a good chance the global optimum has been found.
+If you have some time constraint for how long you would like the optimization to take, set max_duration.